CharuSoni13/daa/README.md

 More complex implementation compared to linear search.
 Not suitable for frequently changing data (because sorting must be maintained).

-Linear Search is suitable for small and unsorted data, while Binary Search is faster and more efficient but requires sorted data.
-The choice of search method depends on dataset size and organization.
+Linear Search is suitable for small and unsorted data, while Binary Search is faster and more efficient but requires sorted data.The selection of the search technique depends on the structure and size of the dataset.

 ✅Applications of Linear Search
 ----------------------------------